openjdm/openjdm.github.io/book/anchoring_and_adjustment.md

 who were exposed to the second multiplication calculated a lower average response.
-To explain the results of their experiment, the authors note that individuals may make a few estimates that serve as a baseline and do not change their computations enough (1128).
-Essentially, what the authors are trying to demonstrate is that individuals will use the first information they observe to calculate a final value but do not sufficiently adjust their estimates.
+To explain the results of their experiment, the authors note that individuals may make a few estimates that serve as a baseline and do not change their computations enough.
+Essentially, what the authors are trying to demonstrate is that individuals will use the first information they observe to calculate a final value, without sufficiently adjusting their estimates.

 A second experiment carried out by Tversky and Kahneman (1974) asked participants to spin a wheel and based on the value the wheel fell on,